Inter-city rail: Speed

 The speeds of inter-city rail lines are quite diverse, ranging from 50 km/h in a mountainous area or on undeveloped tracks to 200–350 km/h on newly constructed or improved tracks.
-As a result, Inter-city rail may or may not fall into the category of higher-speed rail or high-speed rail.
-Ideally, the average speed of inter-city rail service would be faster than 100 km/h in order to be competitive with car, bus and other methods of transport.
+As a result, intercity rail may or may not fall into the category of higher-speed rail or high-speed rail.
+Ideally, the average speed of intercity rail service would exceed 100 km/h to be competitive with cars, buses, and other modes of transport.